General Billing FAQs

 - Do not program authorization codes on speed dial buttons.
 If you do decide to program your 10-digit authorization code on a speed dial button, do not identify where it is located.

 - Review your Web-based bill on a monthly basis and inform IT Services Billing immediately if you detect unauthorized calls.

-- If you suspect your authorization code has been lost, stolen, or otherwise compromised, report this immediately to Client Support Services at (310) 825-8000 or Contact Campus Billing; firstname.lastname@example.org.
+- If you suspect your authorization code has been lost, stolen, or otherwise compromised, report this immediately to the IT Support Center at (310) 267-HELP (4357) or Campus Billing at firstname.lastname@example.org.

 Hanging Up Properly:

 When you get a busy signal, or the called party doesn't answer, or you have completed your call, hang up for at least five seconds prior to attempting your next call.
 This will ensure a complete disconnect from the previous call and prevent double billing.

 When ending a dial-up modem session, a successful log-off message does not always mean that the telephone connection has been broken.
 Verify that your telephone connection has been disconnected by listening for a dial tone on the line.
 Refer to your communications software documentation for proper ways to break a telephone connection.

 Dialing 8 + 0 + 0:

 When dialing 8 + 0 + 0 to place a collect, credit card, or third number billing call, you must pause briefly when dialing the 0 + 0 digits.
 Failure to do so will cause the switching equipment to misinterpret the call and bill a second charge to your campus extension.